 We understand that this can be an extremely stressful and emotional time.
 Bleeding and/or pain in early pregnancy is not unusual and does not necessarily indicate a problem, but it should always be investigated.
 Our aim is to identify why you’re experiencing pain and/or bleeding.
 Our investigation will be led by a scan of your womb, which will be carried out in the Radiology Department.

-It’s important that you have a full bladder for your scan.
-There are waters fountains in the EPAU and the Radiology Department but you may have to wait for a scan so please don’t overfill your bladder!
+It is important that you have a full bladder for your scan.
+There is a water fountain in the the Radiology Department but you may have to wait for a scan so please do not overfill your bladder!

-When you arrive at Harrogate District Hospital, please go directly to the EPAU, which is based on Nidderdale Ward on the first floor.
+When you arrive at Harrogate District Hospital, please go directly to the EPAU and not the scan department.
 The nurse will take a brief history and ask questions regarding your current pregnancy, any previous pregnancies, and your general health.
-You will then be taken for your scan.
+You will then be sent for your scan.
 There are two options available depending on need:

 - General abdominal scan

-Once your scan is completed, you will return with the EPAU to discuss the results of your scan.
+Once your scan is completed, you will return with the EPAU to discuss the results.

 If your scan confirms a live pregnancy, you will be discharged.
-You will need to make an appointment at your GP surgery for ongoing antenatal care.
+You will need to ensure you have referred yourself for antenatal care.

-If your scan shows that you’ve had a miscarriage, the nurse will discuss the options available to you.
+If your scan shows that you have had a miscarriage, the nurse will discuss the options available to you.
 You will be given all the time you need to make an informed decision.

 If the scan shows you have an ectopic pregnancy (a pregnancy growing outside the womb) you may need to have further tests.
 The options of management will be discussed with you.